--It doesn’t connect users with each other to help motivate and encourage them to stick to their programs until the end.
-This is crucial since people going through diet often experience undesirable effects of withdraw of certain food such as sugar, having someone to encourage during these difficult times is paramount for success
+-It does not connect users with each other to help motivate and encourage them to stick to their programs until the end.
+This is crucial because people going through diet often experience undesirable effects of the withdrawal of certain foods such as sugar, having someone to encourage during these difficult times is paramount for success.

--It doesn’t show the results of people that successfully finished their programs with noticeable results
+-It does not show the results of people who successfully finished their programs with noticeable results.

--They don’t offer specific programs to specific user while taking consideration the user’s condition such as age, gender and available time
+-They do not offer specific programs to specific users while considering the user’s condition, such as age, gender, and available time

--Workouts and Food plans are bought separately which could prove expensive
+-Workouts and food plans are bought separately, which could prove expensive.

-In conclusion, fitness blender is easy to use and a good source of multiple types of workouts, but it doesn’t have the features to give selected workouts to selected user, as well as connecting participants together
+In conclusion, a fitness blender is easy to use and a good source of multiple types of workouts, but it does not have the features to give selected workouts to selected users, as well as connecting participants together.

 Figure 1.1:Fitness Blender Home Page